 Even if you weren’t diagnosed with autism as a child, you might notice the symptoms of high-functioning autism in later life.
 Here’s what to look for and how to deal with a diagnosis.

 Autism spectrum disorder (ASD) is a developmental disorder that affects communication and behavior.
 Although autism can be diagnosed at any age, it is said to be a “developmental disorder” because symptoms generally appear in the first two years of life .

 We all have our peculiarities and quirks.
 However, if you’ve noticed that your way of thinking, feeling, or doing things isn’t quite the norm, you may suspect that you have autism spectrum disorder (ASD), even though you never received a diagnosis as a child.

 Understanding follows once autism treatment for adults is administered to address their sensory issues.
-With direct autism treatment for adults, such as occupational therapy or listening therapy, changes in how sensation is perceived occur.
+With direct treatment for autism in adults, such as occupational or listening therapy, changes in how sensation is perceived occur.
 During autism treatment for adults, strategies can be identified for avoiding or decreasing the intensity of those relationships and situations that cause failure and lead to anxiety and depression.
 Sensory techniques for a home can be taught.

 Signs of high-functioning autism in adults

 Autism generally has many signs and symptoms, even if you narrow the scope to “high functioning” autism.
 Autism signs and symptoms in adults are most noticeable in your emotional and behavioral patterns, communication skills, interests, and sensitivity to stimuli like touch and noise.